ComNets-Bremen/easyCCS/README.md

 Client #1: Web UI
 -----------------

-Right now, we are working on two user interfaces for accessing the system.
-The first one is the django generated web-UI.
+We are currently working on two user interfaces for accessing the system.
+The first one is the Django generated web UI.
 It can be accessed directly and does not require additional setup.
 Anyhow, the flexibility is missing.

 ![Screenshot from web UI](img/screenshot_web_client.png)